 Never pour acid, chemical detergents, or a drain opener down the frozen pipeline.
 They will create too much gas and heat and thus burst the pipe.
 Warm water not boiling water can be used in a very small quantity but it can be risky.

 Never use a battery charger or an electric welder to thaw your frozen pipelines.
 A battery charger is hazardous, while a welder will weld your pipe shut permanently.

 Frequently Asked Questions (FAQs)

-If the water is not draining down your bath, sink or washing machine then you must pour some household salt down your drains to lower the freezing point of the water.
+If the water is not draining down your bath, sink, or washing machine then you can use antifreeze or when the temperature does not go down a lot in your area you can pour some household salt down your drains to lower the freezing point of the water.

-How long will it take for a pipeline to thaw using a hairdryer and the water to get hot again when the pipes unfreeze?
+– How long will it take for a pipeline to thaw using a hairdryer?

 The efficiency of your blow dryer and the length of the pipeline will determine the exact amount of time needed to thaw them.
 Heating from the water source first is the quickest way to thaw them, especially when there are bleed valves to open slightly.
 Keep checking your progress when heating to find out if the water has started to flow again.